 If you are not looking to install gas water heating or gas central heating, please contact us to discuss your energy requirements.
 There are many energy options and we aim to get the right solution for you.
-We can be contacted at First Gas at firstgas.co.nz, connections@firstgas.co.nz or on 0800 FIRST GAS (0800 347 784).
+We can be contacted at firstgas.co.nz, connections@firstgas.co.nz or on 0800 FIRST GAS (0800 347 784).